Joint and Ligament Sprains

 Can we help with joint and ligament sprains?

-At Avenue Health, our experienced Osteopaths and Chiropractors at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics successfully treat all types of joint and ligament sprains on a regular basis.
+At Avenue Health, our experienced Osteopaths at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics successfully treat all types of joint and ligament sprains on a regular basis.
 Our practitioners treat ligament and joint injuries with a combination of soft tissue techniques, articulation and ultrasound.
 These techniques quickly reduce inflammation and ease the pain and restore the range of movement of the joint.
 It is sometimes necessary for the patient to do exercises or stretches prescribed by our practitioner.
 Timely intervention after a sprain can greatly reduce recovery time and prevent the joint becoming damaged further.

 What are joint and ligament sprains?